Wolfgang Amadeus Mozart

 The End

-On 5 December 1791, Wolfgang Amadeus Mozart died in Vienna.
-He was thirty-five years old.
+On 5 December 1791, Wolfgang Amadeus Mozart died in Vienna, aged thirty-five years old.
 He had been working on a Requiem he would never finish.

 He was buried in a common grave at St Marx Cemetery.
 There was no headstone and no mourners at the graveside.
 The exact location of his remains is unknown.